-We all have those days in which we don’t feel good enough.
+We all have those days in which we feel like we are not worth much.
 If you are feeling that way today, I sympathize with you.
 I feel that way, too, sometimes.

 Sometimes we feel like we have a list like this hanging over our head.